-Today’s classrooms have a a wide range of ability levels and math development levels.
+Today’s classrooms have a wide range of ability levels and math development levels.
 Because of this, whole group math instruction is not an effective use of our students’ time.
-Although we have worked hard to perfect our teaching craft, we simply can not reach all of the levels of math development in the whole group setting.
-Small group math instruction allows students to have math exploration in a risk-free learning environment.
+Although we have worked hard to perfect our teaching craft, we simply cannot reach all of the levels of math development in the whole group setting.
+In this post, we will look at lesson plans for the guided math structure.

-In the guided math structure we teach with whole group math mini-lessons and differentiated small group settings.
-This structure aligns to the modern classroom and it’s diverse needs.
-Finally there is a program with the same structure!
-Every standard, every day of the year, every level of learner, Guided Math makes it easy.
+In the guided math structure, we teach with whole group math mini-lessons and differentiated small group settings.
+This structure aligns to the modern classroom and its diverse needs.
+Finally, there is a program with the same structure!
+Every standard, every day of the year, every level of the learner, Guided Math makes it easy.

-The Guided Math solution not only covers the standards in the included lesson plans and activities, but it also considers how students move through the math continuum developmental stages.
+The Guided Math solution not only covers the standards in the included lesson plans and activities but also considers how students move through the math continuum developmental stages.
 From concrete learning, to representational, and finally abstract, you will find it all in the lesson plans for the Guided Math structure.
 Below are the guided math links to each grade level.